 I will be too strict, too loud, too all up in my children’s business.
 I will discipline and ask the hard questions, even if it hurts.
 There will be fights, apologies, and more tears than worth counting, but I’ll do it because it’s my job.
 Because I love them.
 Because their future and soul and body is worth fighting for.

 Thankfully, there’s room for so much joy too.
 We can play and eat ice cream sundaes and sing silly songs from “Mary Poppins” at the top of our lungs.
-We can share and forgive.
+Or we can share and forgive.
 We can settle into loving each other and learn to make room for other people at our table too.
 As their mother, I will protect and grow these babies with my sincerest efforts, but I will also rest in knowing that God will take care of the parts that I mess up.

 That’s what my mother taught me to do.